House945/job-ingestion-system/README.md

 make test
 make lint
 ```

+Both targets run outside Docker and need `uv` and `npm` on the host.

 Backend tests are organized per architectural layer: adapters, normalization,
 each approval rule, the rule engine, storage, and API.
 A single parametrized